 By Professor Julie Froud, Alliance Manchester Business School, University of Manchester

-An active and engaged management team to improve relations with existing tenants, find new tenants for the empty units and develop a plan for the centre.
+- An active and engaged management team to improve relations with existing tenants, find new tenants for the empty units and develop a plan for the centre.
 The average vacancy rate in 2017 was one unit, compared with five units in 2016.
-Significant financial gains through savings in void costs (£107k) plus extra rental income (£51k) in 2017.
+This has resulted in significant financial gains through savings in void costs (£107k) plus extra rental income (£51k) in 2017.

-Building significant relationships across Newcastle-under- Lyme to secure support from the Borough Council and the Business Improvement District (BID).
-Engagement with many local and regional community and arts organisations to plan events at the centre and to enable York Place to be involved in future events that raise visibility and encourage footfall.
-The next steps are to consolidate and extend the progress made in 2017 and to manage risks.
+- Building significant relationships across Newcastle-under- Lyme to secure support from the Borough Council and the Business Improvement District (BID).
+Engagement with many local and regional community and arts organisations to plan events at the centre and to enable York Place to be involved in future events that raise visibility and encourage footfall - including the Festival of Sport in 2018.

 - Continuing to improve the quality of the York Place estate to meet the needs and aspirations of tenants and centre users.
 A demanding retail environment requires an infrastructure fit for purpose.

 - Securing the management team input for the next phase, avoiding loss of expertise and momentum.
 Exploring new revenue streams that can allow the regeneration project to develop further and create more financial and social value.